 Two of those three things have discounts that are offered periodically - hotel room and dining plan.

 The important thing when evaluating promotions is to view your package as an overall total and not the price of each component.
-So…you might get free dining but how much is the hotel portion of your package?
+So...you might get free dining, but how much is the hotel portion of your package?

-The room-only discount offers were:
+The room-only discount often looks like this: